open-telemetry/oteps/text/0148-sampling-probability.md

 Logically spaking, this processor will observe the span's duration its adjusted count number of times for every span it receives, at the end time of the span.

+#### Sample Spans rate limiting

+A collector processor will introduce a slight delay in order to ensure it has received a complete frame of data, during which time it maintains a fixed-size buffer of input spans.
+If the number of spans received exceeds the size of the buffer before the end of the interval, begin weighted sampling using the adjusted count of each span as input weight.

+This processor drops spans when the configured rate threshold is exceeeded, otherwise it passes spans through with unmodifed adjusted count.

+When the interval expires and the sample frame is considered complete, the selected sample spans are output with possibly updated adjusted counts.

+### Metric sampling

 #### Statsd Counter